 Chosen for Obedience

-I Pet.
+1 Pet.
 1:1-9; Ex.
 19:5, 6a; Dt.
 5:29; Mt.
 7:21; Jn.
 14:28 and 15:10, 11

 What Is God Saying?

 His first word to them was a clear trumpet call.
 It also supports the Doctrine of the Trinity.
 He is saying, ‘See what you are.
 Then be what you are and do what you ought to do.’
 We will scarcely find a more succinct, yet all-inclusive definition of a Christian.
 Hear it in your heart.
-Live it m your life.
+Live it in your life.
 Learn it by heart.

 How Does This Apply To Us?

 Peter reminds us that in the world, we will suffer if we are obedient to Christ; we will be thought peculiar.
-The world is caught in the pull of evil like a boat nearing the brink of Niagara.
+The world is caught in the pull of evil like a boat nearing the brink of a waterfall.
 Refusing the rope (the hope) sent from God in Jesus Christ, disaster waits at the bottom of the falls.
-However, for all God's people who through Christ have ‘died to sin and live to righteousness’ there is hope for the future.
+However, for all God's people who through Christ have ‘died to sin and live to righteousness,’ there is hope for the future.
 We have the greatest happiness in this life and sublime joy in Heaven.

 Pray With Me